What Is Thai Ginger Chicken?

 VISUAL WALK THROUGH

 Step 1.
-Prepare everything before the wok gets hot.
+Prepare all ingredients before the wok gets hot.

 Step 2.
-Get the wok very hot.
-Then add the garlic and ginger first.
+Sauté the garlic and ginger first.

 ★ Step 3.
-Add the chicken over high heat and leave it alone for thirty seconds.
+Cook the chicken over high heat.
 This is What Makes the Difference.

 Step 4.
-Add the mushrooms and sauce together.
+Add the vegetables and the sauce.

 Thai Ginger Chicken (Gai Pad Khing)